ibm-cloud-docs/solution-tutorials/getting-started.md

 ## Microsoft Windows
 {: #windows}

-The following sections assume you are running Microsoft Windows 10 under a user with Administrator privileges.
+The following sections assume you are running Microsoft Windows 10 64-bit under a user with Administrator privileges.
 Once you're done with the specific sections, proceed to the configuration [common to all operating systems](#common).

 ### {{site.data.keyword.cloud_notm}} CLI
 {: #windows_cli}

-1. Download {{site.data.keyword.cloud_notm}} CLI from https://github.com/IBM-Cloud/ibm-cloud-cli-release/releases/latest.
+1. Download and install the {{site.data.keyword.cloud_notm}} CLI from https://github.com/IBM-Cloud/ibm-cloud-cli-release/releases/latest.
-1. Verify installation with:
+1. Verify the installation with:
    ```sh
    ibmcloud version
    ```